Message from the Director of Health

 The Pomperaug District Department of Health is actively monitoring the Coronavirus (COVID-19) outbreak and participating in State and Federal teleconferences to ensure we are up to date on the latest CT Department of Public Health and Centers for Disease Control & Prevention (CDC) guidance.
 Information and guidance changes frequently.
 For up to date information, visit the links below (scroll to bottom of page).

-So far, there have been 2291 COVID-19 tests done for residents of Oxford, Southbury , and Woodbury.
-Of these tests done, approximately 15% were positive.
+As of 7/8/2020, there were 7316 COVID-19 tests done for residents of Oxford, Southbury , and Woodbury.
+Of these tests done, approximately 6.5% were positive.
+The percentage of positive tests has been decreasing over time.
 Note that the number of positive tests is greater than the number of cases.
 That is because some people had multiple tests.

 - COVID-19 Question Hotlines